Stable Systems with Power Law Conditions for Poisson Hail: Introduction

-In \cite{18FKM}, Foss, Konstantopoulos, and Mountford showed that a finite $d+1+\epsilon$-th moment for the sum of $R$ and $\tau$ is sufficient for the stability, and they also showed that for every $0<\epsilon<d+1$, there is an unstable system with a finite $d+1-\epsilon$-th moment for the sum of $R$ and $\tau$.
+In \cite{18FKM}, Foss, Konstantopoulos, and Mountford showed that a finite $d+1+\epsilon$-th moment for the sum of $R$ and $\tau$ is sufficient for stability, and they also showed that for every $0<\epsilon<d+1$, there is an unstable system with a finite $d+1-\epsilon$-th moment for the sum of $R$ and $\tau$.
 As a consequence, $d+1$ is a critical moment for the sum of $R$ and $\tau$.
-Their method is via the study of greedy lattice animals of $\mathbb{Z}^d$, which are connected subsets of $\mathbb{Z}^d$, see \edtfff{\cite{93CGGK,02M}} for instance.
+Their method is via techniques introduced in the study of greedy lattice animals of $\mathbb{Z}^d$, see \cite{93CGGK,02M} for instance.
 We can interpret these two results by considering critical moments for positive random variables $R$ and $\tau$.
 Let